-Moon, my sister, making a wish over a photo cake of my great-grandmother making a wish on a pile of 寿桃包 on her birthday.
+Moon, my sister, making a wish over a photo cake of my great-grandmother making a wish on a pile of 寿桃包 (Longevity peach buns) on her birthday.

 Wishing Well is an ongoing body of work focusing on objects, rituals, and myth-making.
 This series is inspired by ancestral Chinese practices, and American and Chinese food celebrations.
 Using a combination of family archive materials and original photographs to create these photo sculptures, I hope to explore how objects carry our dreams, wishes and spirits.

-This is a work-in-progress of joss paper sculptures that I am making.
-In this particular pattern on the suit, are scans of a dream journal [dated 1907] I found at an antiques market in Hang Zhou, China.
+This is a work-in-progress of joss paper suits that I am making.
+In this particular pattern on the suit, are scans of a dream journal [dated 1907] that I found at an antiques market in Hang Zhou, China.
 In the front of this book is a 祖谱 [Genealogy/family tree], and in the back of this book is the dream journal.
 On this page of the dream journal, this person writes about their dream of clouds forming into a stairway into the sky.
 I loved this image, and I loved the idea of this dream journal being saved because of the family tree.
-I really appreciate this Chinese ritual of burning joss papers— sending objects and wishes to your ancestors in another realm.
+I am exploring the Chinese ritual of joss papers burning— through smoke, sending objects and wishes to your ancestors in another realm.